reducktion/socrates/CONTRIBUTING.md

 1. Fork the project
 1. Create a new branch
 1. Code, test, commit and push
-1. Open a pull request detailing your changes (don't forget to assign yourself to the PR).
+1. Open a pull request detailing your changes (do not forget to assign yourself to the PR).
 1. Describe what your pull request is (change, bugfix, new country implementation, etc.)

 ### Guidelines